Constitution & by-laws

 3. A member who has paid an annual subscription for three years in a row is eligible for Nomination and Voting.

-13.2.
-The Association’s finances shall be deposited in any scheduled commercial banks in the name of Association “Carmel Alumni AssociatioN Erode (CAAN)” and shall be administered jointly by 3 members, whom will be Office Bearers with signing authority
+16.2.
+The Association’s finances shall be deposited in any scheduled commercial banks in the name of Association “Carmel Alumni Association Erode” and shall be administered jointly by 3 members, whom will be Office Bearers with signing authority

 (a) President/Vice President